- Bigsby Yoga

 Bigsby Yoga

-What looks like a fairly simple tremolo system can actually cause a bit of a headache the first time you come around to re-stringing your Bigsby-equipped guitar.
+What looks like a fairly simple tremolo system can actually cause a bit of a headache the first time you come around to re-stringing your Bigsby-equipped electric guitar.
 I know it did for me the first time I tried to do it.
-It’s safe to say I needed a few extra arms to get it right because the ball-end of the string just wouldn’t stay hooked to the Bigsby.
+It’s safe to say I needed a few extra arms to get it right, because the ball-end of the string just wouldn’t stay hooked to the Bigsby.
 What a mess.

-But after doing it a few more times, I wanted to share some advice to make life easier for you when you want to re-string that Bigsby.
+But, after doing it a few more times, I wanted to share some advice to make life easier for you when you want to re-string that Bigsby.

 Disclaimer: This is just a basic how-to guide.
-If you aren’t confident with doing it yourself then book your guitar in for a setup or for a re-string with your local tech.
+If you aren’t confident with doing it yourself, then book your guitar in for a setup or for a re-string with your local tech.
 Always be careful when using string clippers and make sure to release the string tension before clipping the string.

 The problem with the Bigsby Trem – In a Nutshell

-A Bigsby is slightly different because you have to hook the ball-end over a pin extruding from the Bigsby tailpiece.
+A Bigsby is slightly different, because you have to hook the ball-end over a pin extruding from the Bigsby tailpiece.
 And the trick is making sure the ball-end stays hooked onto the small pole-piece while you do the work on the machinehead post.

 The second any tension is lost, the string will fall off and you’ll need to start again.